Drive thru Digital Menu Boards: How They Work

 In the fast-food sector, the share of revenue from drive-through sales now dominates for most restaurant chains.
 The arrival of Covid-19 further accentuated this phenomenon, with drive-through business now accounting for over 70% of some restaurants’ transactions.

-An outdoor menu board has certain specific operational requirements, which we explore below.
+A drive thru digital menu boards for restaurants has certain specific operational requirements, which we explore below.
 The equipment must be designed specifically for outdoor use.
 The distance between customers and the digital menu is greater and the exposure time shorter compared with indoors, given the nature of ordering from a vehicle.

 What re the specific features of an outdoor menu board?